Here are answers to frequently-asked-questions about SwaggerHub. Don’t see what you’re looking for? Visit our Community forum.

 APIs make the world a better place for developers, and SwaggerHub has been designed to allow users to take advantage of a lot of its functionality, for free.
-There are pro and premium features which do cost money, and those can be purchased with a simple monthly subscription.
+There are premium features which do cost money, and those can be purchased with a simple monthly subscription.
 You can always downgrade to free if you want.

 Source control is great for source.
 But API definitions aren’t quite the same - they deserve their own, first-class treatment.
 SwaggerHub works in conjunction with version control systems, so hunting through source code should no longer be necessary.